CrystalVulpine/VoxelPlanet/README.md

 * Place cube: Right Click
 * Select color of the cube you're pointing at: Middle Click
 * Pause/Unpause: Esc
+* Hide GUI: F1
 * R: set red as the color being edited
 * G: set green as the color being edited
 * B: set blue as the color being edited
-* Numbers from 000-255: sets the color being edited
+* Numbers from 000-255: sets the value of the color being edited
-* F1: Hide GUI

 ## Command Line Arguments:
 * `--debug` launches VoxelPlanet in debug mode.
 Currently, the only difference is that in debug mode, VoxelPlanet will not capture your pointer in case the application crashes or freezes.